CSU women’s basketball perseveres through struggles, wins regular season opener

-Colorado State women’s basketball trailed 37-25 to San Francisco at the 3:22 mark of the third quarter, with seemingly little hope to climb back due to night-long shooting woes.
+Colorado State women’s basketball trailed 37-25 to San Francisco at the 3:13 mark of the third quarter with seemingly little hope to climb back due to night-long shooting woes.

 Ad

-Emma Ronsiek did not take a single rest Monday night, as she played all 40 minutes and led the team with 18 points, with seven of those coming in that fourth quarter.
+Emma Ronsiek did not take a single rest Monday night, playing all 40 minutes and leading the team with 18 points, with seven of those coming in that fourth quarter.

 Emma Ronsiek was being repeatedly double-teamed in the post throughout the game, yet she was able to both score while doubled and find the open shooter working off of the double-team.

 From a shooting perspective, there is not much room for excitement for the Rams.
-They struggled heavily tonight, shooting 29% from the field, and 30% from beyond the arc.
-However, the Dons were even colder and a large part due to some great Ram defense all night, as San Francisco shot 27% from the field and 21% from three.
+They struggled heavily Monday night, shooting 29.3% from the field and 29.6% from beyond the arc.
+However, the Dons were even colder and a large part due to some great Ram defense all night, as San Francisco shot 27.1% from the field and 20.8% from 3.

 Despite night-long shooting struggles, a come-from-behind win showing the toughness of the squad gives the team hope and a viewpoint to come out of this game happy about.

-“I’m proud of this win, this is a great victory for our basketball team,” Williams said.
-“We had to win with the toughness and the defensive end. … A lot of things I think we learnt, and it’s a great first victory.”
+“I’m proud of this win — this is a great victory for our basketball team,” Williams said.
+“We had to win with the toughness and the defensive end. … A lot of things I think we learned, and it’s a great first victory.”

 CSU started the fourth quarter on an 9-2 run prior to the first timeout of the fourth coming off of two 3s from both Ronsiek sisters and a Brooke Carlson layup.